The Borrowing Process

 We can then help you find a solution with the right mix of affordable payments today, and flexibility in the future.
 In addition, we can show you ways to become mortgage-free, faster and easier, by making a few small changes to your mortgage that can make a big difference over time.

 As part of the discussion, we can also provide you with a preapproved mortgage, so that you will know exactly how much you are qualified to borrow.
 That way, when you find the perfect home, you can act quickly.
-And, with our 120-day rate guarantee, you can take your time to find the right home, without worrying about interest rate fluctuations.
+And, with our up to 120-day rate guarantee, you can take your time to find the right home, without worrying about interest rate fluctuations*.

 Your first step is speaking with a Scotiabank Advisor to talk about your goals, and find the mortgage that's right for you